Oshi no Ko

-Oshi no Ko (【推しの子】) (Note: Interpreted as "My Favorite Idol" or "My Favorite Idol's Children".) is a Japanese manga series written by Aka Akasaka and illustrated by Mengo Yokoyari.
+Oshi no Ko (【推しの子】) (Note: Interpreted as "My Favorite Idol's Children".) is a Japanese manga series written by Aka Akasaka and illustrated by Mengo Yokoyari.
 It was serialized in Shueisha's Weekly Young Jump from April 2020 to November 2024, with its chapters collected in 16 tankōbon volumes.
-It follows a doctor and his recently deceased patient who were reborn as twins to a famous Japanese pop idol and navigate the highs and lows of the country's entertainment industry as they grow up together through their lives.
+It follows a doctor and his recently deceased patient who were reborn as twins to a famous Japanese pop idol, as they navigate the highs and lows of the country's entertainment industry while growing up together.
 It has been licensed for release in North America by Yen Press and is simultaneously published by Shueisha on their Manga Plus platform.

 An anime television series adaptation, produced by Doga Kobo, aired its first 11-episode season from April to June 2023.
 A second 13-episode season aired from July to October 2024.
-A third season is set to premiere in January 2026.
-In North America, Sentai Filmworks has licensed the series with an English dub, which premiered on its Hidive streaming platform in May 2023.
+A third season aired from January to March 2026.
+A fourth and final season has been announced.

-By November 2024, Oshi no Ko had over 20 million copies in circulation.
+By December 2025, Oshi no Ko had over 25 million copies in circulation.